-Sanford J. Jett is currently Senior Vice President of Administration for The ServiceMaster Company, Downers Grove, Illinois.
-He has been with ServiceMaster since 1979.
-Address: The ServiceMaster Company, 860 Ridge Lake Boulevard, Memphis, TN 38120.
+Sanford J. Jett is currently the Executive Director of Trinity Lutheran Church.
+Prior to this position, he was the Senior Vice President of Administration for The ServiceMaster Company, Downers Grove, Illinois.
+He had been with ServiceMaster since 1979.

+Address: 1101 Kimberly Way, Lisle, IL 60532.